 The idea that rice can make birds explode after consumption is a myth, one person shared.
 Birds eat rice regularly, and brown rice is particularly beneficial for them.

 It is suspected that the myth was fabricated to discourage the practice of throwing rice at weddings.
-But the real concern was getting rice grains stuck in one’s ear, another person added jokingly, not harming the birds.

 10. Bubblegum Will Get Stuck in Your Stomach

-The last myth for the top ten is that many people believe that gum takes seven years to digest, but this is only partially true.
+Many people believe that gum takes seven years to digest, but this is only partially true.
 While it is technically correct that the human digestive system would take several years to break down and fully digest a piece of gum, it is important to note that the body does not hold onto the gum for that long.

 The digestive system moves the gum through the intestines and eventually out of the body through a bowel movement.
 This process typically takes a few days to a week, which is much shorter than the commonly believed seven years.